SanyuR132/Singh-Lab-Single-Cell-Modeling/README.md

 ## Quick Start

-These instructions are specific to Oscar.
+These instructions are specific to [OSCAR](https://docs.ccv.brown.edu/oscar).
 For running locally, one can use the commands contained in the bash scripts without all the Oscar-specific specifications (i.e, you can use the uncommented stuff).

 ### ZINB-WaVE
 * Run `module load R/{version}` in the command line with the specific version of R in which the necessary packages are installed (see "Models")